Skip to main content

 Using Metadata XML file

-If you need to use metadata XML file to connect to Okta via SAML, as a Okta administrator, save the content of Identity Provider metadata URL to an XML file.
+If you need to use a metadata XML file to connect to Okta via SAML, log in to Okta as an administrator and save the content of the Identity Provider metadata URL to an XML file.
 In Files.com, select the option Metadata XML file and select the XML file you created from Okta.

 Using Certificate Fingerprint

 If you need to use Certificate Fingerprint to connect to Okta via SAML, download the certificate from Okta application dashboard.
 To get the certificate and issuer URL, go to the application you created in Okta and click on Sign On -> View Setup Instructions.
-Once the Certificate is downloaded on your local machine, run the following command using terminal to obtain the Certificate's Fingerprint.
+After downloading the certificate to your local machine, run the following command using terminal to obtain the Certificate's Fingerprint.

 openssl x509 -in [your_cert_file] -noout -sha256 -fingerprint